 Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into.
 The Group recognises a financial liability when, and only when, the entity becomes a party to the contractual provisions of the instrument.
-Financial liabilities include finance lease obligations, interest-bearing borrowings and trade and other payables.
-The accounting policy adopted for finance lease obligations is outlined in Note 3(j) to the financial statements.
+Financial liabilities include lease liabilities, finance lease obligations and trade and other payables.
+The accounting policy adopted for lease liabilities is outlined in Note 3(j) to the financial statements.